Dr Craig Donnachie

 Personal statement

-I joined the Department of Psychological Sciences and Health as a Lecturer in January 2023.
+I joined the Department of Psychological Sciences and Health as a Lecturer in 2023.
 I am interested in combining behavioural and psychological theory with broader social and public health perspectives, mainly to develop and evaluate evidence-based health behaviour change interventions.
+I am particularly interested in the potential of nature-based approaches in promoting health and wellbeing.

 Back to staff profile